 Studies of technoscientific worlds are always studies across disciplines and professions.
 While ‘interdisciplinarity’ has been a buzzword for many years, good methods for engaging across highly specialized differences remain a challenge.
 Co-laboration is a term coined by Jörg Niewöhner (e.g. 2015) to point to the collaborative and experimental work that goes into this.
 RUSTlab takes up the challenge by engaging with methods for technoscientific co-laborations.
+Contact us if you are interested in working together, either in research or teaching.

 Cybersecurity Workshop